We had a dinner party Saturday night. We ate, and drank, and talked with old friends and new.

 What’s not easy, is letting your heart be consumed to the point where you can’t think straight; where it takes forever to write a blog about it because you have to stop every five minutes to process.
 And I realize…

-Jesus couldn’t wash His disciples feet without being willing to get dirty water all over Himself.
+Jesus couldn’t wash His disciples feet without being willing to get dirty water on Himself.

 He could have done things the easy way, too…thrown some spoken words of healing and forgiveness from afar rather than touch the leper, or have a conversation with the prostitute, or touch the eyes of a blind man with spit and mud in the palm of His hands.